hlascelles/karina_personal_website/pages/goals.md

   title: ""
   image_fullwidth: main.jpg
 widgets:
+- url:
+  image: main-run.jpg
+  title: Run 21km in less than 100 minutes
+  dates: Since Jan 2023
+  text:
-- url: /samudra/
+- url: /notes/samudra/
   image: main-samudra.jpg
-  title: <a href="/samudra/">Reduce the negative impact of waste on climate, environment and health</a>
+  title: <a href="/notes/samudra/">Reduce the negative impact of waste on climate, environment and health</a>
   dates: Since Feb 2020
   text: To achieve this I founded <a href="https://samudra.world/" target="_blank">Samudra.world</a>.
 At Samudra we are experimenting with approaches and organisational structures that have not been tried before.
 Our strategy includes identifying success-relevant stakeholders and working with them to facilitate internal changes and enable powerful coordination between them.
 - url:
-  image: main-bio-maths.jpg
+  image: main-friends.jpg
   title: Never stop making friends
   dates: Since Apr 2018
   text: I've noticed that at a certain age people stop making new friends.
 I realised that some day I might lose my ability to strike up a conversation with a stranger and grow it into a friendship.
 To avoid that, I decided to meet at least a couple of new people every week. <a href="https://lunchclub.com/" target="_blank">Lunchclub</a> has been a huge help.
 Apart from making new friends, this has changed my perspective on the world.